Skip to main content

 Alternatively you can store your certificate elsewhere and supply a system path to this location for the -file command.

-Don't forget to change your LDAP port to 636 (the default SSL port), and to change the LDAP url in your Runtime configuration to start with ldaps:// instead of ldap://
+Don't forget to change your LDAP port to 636 (the default SSL port), and to change the LDAP URL in your Runtime configuration to start with ldaps:// instead of ldap://

 JavaScript errors detected